Kale and Butternut Squash Frittata

 - Pour the egg mixture into the skillet and sprinkle the goat cheese on top.
 Cook for 8-10 minutes, or until the sides are just starting to set.

-- Transfer the frittata to the oven (on a middle shelf) and turn the top broiler on.
-Continue cooking for another 8-10 minutes, checking every few minutes to ensure the top isn't browning too much.
+- Turn the top oven broiler on.
+Transfer the frittata to the oven (on a middle shelf) and continue cooking for another 8 to 10 minutes, checking every few minutes to ensure the top isn't browning too much.
 If it is, you can lower the rack in your oven.

 - Remove the frittata from the oven, slice and serve.